 Selecting an InterCity train for the journey is one of the easiest ways to get cheap tickets from Rome to Bolzano.
 The trip my take longer, but the ticket will cost about half the price as tickets for the high-speed trains.
 Trenitalia also offers discounts for groups traveling together, families, seniors (over 60 years old) and youth (ages 12 – 26).
 Being flexible with the days you can travel and purchasing your tickets in advance will also help you save money on your trip.

 The rule of buying in advance to save money is not only valid when booking a flight but also for train travel.
 Train tickets are generally on sale 6 months before the departure date.
 Some train booking tips from us:

 Some of the Rome train stations to Bolzano you can start your journey from include Roma Termini, Roma Tiburtina and Roma Ostiense.
 Similarly, some of the arrival train stations in Bolzano include Bolzano-Bozen, Bolzano Sud Bozen Sud and Bolzano Sud.

 When traveling this route, Omio customers are departing most frequently from Roma Termini and arriving in Bolzano-Bozen.

-Passengers arriving in Bolzano most often arrive at Bolzano-Bozen and need to travel around 1 mile (s) / 1 km from this train station to the city center.
+Passengers traveling this route most often arrive at Bolzano-Bozen and need to travel approximately 1.6 miles (2.5 km) from the train station to the city center in Bolzano.